 Political science has always been interested in the study of power: who has it, how they got it, and how they use it.

-With the advent of the digital age, a new kind of power has emerged: the ability to influence public opinion by controlling information.
+With the advent of the digital age, a new power has emerged: the ability to influence public opinion by controlling information.

 In the past, those who held this power were limited to those with access to mass media outlets, such as television and newspapers.